-Rivka Schiller
+Dr. Rivka Schiller

-Rivka Schiller is a doctoral student at Touro Graduate School of Jewish Studies, concentrating on the pre-WWII, wartime, and post-WWII eras in Polish Jewish life.
+Dr. Rivka Schiller received her doctorate from the Touro Graduate School of Jewish Studies in New York, having written about the history of the Jews of Chmielnik 1556-1946.
+She specializes in the pre-WWII, wartime, and post-WWII eras in Polish Jewish life.
 Her MA degree, also from Touro, focused on the history of Jewish life in the Polish town of Chmielnik.
 She holds a Master of Library and Information Science degree and has been a professional Yiddish and Hebrew translator for the past 20+ years.
 Her BA degree from the University of Chicago, which focused on Modern Hebrew language and literature, is in Near Eastern Languages and Civilizations.